ocaml-community/awesome-ocaml/README.md

 This repository contains a large collection of resources for the OCaml programming language.
 Next follows a curated list of references to awesome tools, frameworks, libraries and articles.
 It also contains a collection of freely available [**books**](https://github.com/rizo/awesome-ocaml/tree/master/books), [**papers**](https://github.com/rizo/awesome-ocaml/tree/master/papers) and [**presentations**](https://github.com/rizo/awesome-ocaml/tree/master/presentations).

 This is an open community-driven repository.
-Fork and create a Pull Request to contribute!
+Fork and create a Pull Request to contribute! :octocat:

 - _Inspired by awesome projects line.
 Discover [more awesomeness](https://github.com/bayandin/awesome-awesomeness)._